 An ideal temperature sensor system optimizes performance parameters such as response time, accuracy, and reliability.
 Target performance is achieved through proper analysis and selection of components including the sheath, internal and external leads, sensing element, potting materials, electrical connections, and protection systems.

 Selecting components with the correct heat transfer, strength, and electrical properties is vital to achieving the ideal sensor system design.
 Each component must perform individually and in combination with one another to optimize sensor performance and longevity.
 Essential material properties include thermal diffusivity, thermal resistance and shock, fatigue resistance, and cost.
 They can all vary significantly with environmental extremes, so care must be taken to analyze the components’ properties versus the target operating conditions.
 The material properties and geometry of each component are then modeled and tested to arrive at the ideal design.

 Within and across industries, every sensor application is truly unique.
 Slight variations in application parameters create entirely new challenges.
 Experience plays a key role in defining the requirements, creating designs, simulation, selecting materials, and testing.
 In regulated applications, it is extremely important to understand the implications of qualification testing and similarity analysis to other qualified designs.
 Ultimately, every sensor must be designed and built to meet the unique requirements of its mission critical application.

 RTDs and thermocouples have been designed and manufactured successfully for decades, but materials, tooling, and processes are constantly evolving.
 Each new application presents a new set of challenges that can be overcome through innovation and experience.

-Ultra Electronics has been at the forefront of harsh environment temperature sensor system development for over 40 years.
+Ultra Energy has been at the forefront of harsh environment temperature sensor system development for over 40 years.
 We can help you define the requirements for your application, select the correct materials and build the optimal temperature sensor system that provides the necessary performance and survivability for your critical application.